zeatol000/psi/README.md

 It compiles to Java and runs on the JVM, however it also supports some fun stuff that wouldn't be possible in almost any other language.

 <!--
-!NOTE:
-- Use the Scala 1.0.0-b5 (earliest) compiler as examples
-- Use Scala 3 compiler for better examples
-- Get it working before making it good

 !TODO:
 - [ ] Docs:
    -  Options.md        - Language options like -source, -lethal-warns, etc